AAChartModel/AAChartKit-Swift/README.md

 ## Usage:

 ### The need of preparation
-1. Drag the folder `AAInfographicsFiles` into your project.
+1. Drag the folder `AAInfographics` into your project.

 ### The offical start of the work